hfoffani/pddl-lib/README.md

 The development of this tool was inspired from Univerty of Edimburgh's Artificial Intelligence Planning course by Dr. Gerhard Wickler and Prof. Austin Tate.
 The terms used in this API (and the API itself) closely resembles the ones proposed by the lecturers.

-As of today it only supports Python 3 but I plan to give support to .NET and Java languages.
+As of today it supports Python 3 and .NET.
 While project name is `pddl-lib` to emphasize its language agnosticy each target library has its own name.
 For Python is `pddlpy`.
+For .NET the library is `pddlnet.dll`.

 The orginal grammar file was authored by Zeyn Saigol from University of Birmingham.
 I cleaned up it, made it language agnostic and upgraded to ANTLR 4.